Erin Symons

 Background

-Erin received her BA from the University of British Columbia in 2021 with a place on the Dean’s Honour List, followed by her MA (Hons.) in 2023.
-Her MA thesis, entitled “Literature Beyond Criticism: Ian McEwan in the School of F. R. Leavis,” was funded by the Social Sciences and Humanities Research Council of Canada (SSHRC) and earned her a mark of distinction for its investigation of the formal and thematic relationship between McEwan’s postmillennial novels and his Leavisian critical training at ‘new’ universities in the era of postwar educational reform.
+Erin Symons is a PhD candidate at the University of Edinburgh.
+Her doctoral thesis, which is funded by the Scottish Graduate School of Arts and Humanities (SGSAH), examines the institutional and cultural phenomenon of “Cambridge Criticism” and its global extensions, with an emphasis on how modernist critics such as T. S. Eliot, F. R. Leavis, and I. A. Richards figure in postcolonial literary production and the organization of global literary studies.
+She earned her BA in English from the University of British Columbia in 2021 with a place on the Dean's List for Academic Excellence, followed by her MA in 2023.
+Her MA thesis, entitled “Literature Beyond Criticism: Ian McEwan in the School of F. R. Leavis,” was funded by the Social Sciences and Humanities Research Council of Canada (SSHRC) and earned her a mark of distinction for its investigation of the institutional and literary-intellectual formation of Ian McEwan in the postwar period of British educational reform.

 Qualifications

-MA (Hons.) – English Literature, University of British Columbia, 2023.
+MA with Distinction – English Literature, University of British Columbia, 2023.

-BA – English Literature, University of British Columbia, 2021.
+BA (Deans List 2017-2021) – English Literature, University of British Columbia, 2021.

 Responsibilities & affiliations